Suicide of Daniel Jones: Biography

 Daniel Victor Jones was born on April 15, 1958, and was from Long Beach, California.
 He worked as a maintenance worker at the Renaissance Hotel in Long Beach, a job he had been employed at since 1995.
 He lived in a small two-bedroom bungalow off an alleyway in Long Beach.
 He lived alone with his pet dog Gladdis, a seven-year-old Labrador-whippet mixed-breed.

 By April 1998, Jones was suffering from both HIV and cancer.
 His neighbors and fellow workers were unaware that he had any health problems.
 Jones confided to a friend in early April that he had found a flesh-colored growth on his neck.
 The doctors at first were unsure of its cause but later confirmed that it was cancer.
 Jones believed he was being misled by his health insurer and also told his best friend that he was HIV-positive.

 Death

 Standpoint

-By the end of April 1998, Jones believed he was going to die and so decided to take his own life in a way that would draw publicity, later being quoted as saying, "I'm not happy with what's happening to my situation and I'm going to draw attention to it whichever way I can.
+By the end of April 1998, Jones believed he was going to die and so decided to take his own life in a way that would draw publicity, saying in his taped live suicide note, "I'm not happy with what's happening to my situation and I'm going to draw attention to it whichever way I can.
 My paramount goal is for no one other than myself to get hurt."